coderofstuff/kaspa-transaction-report/README.md

 ## Notes
 - Compound transactions and transactions sending to yourself are ignored

-## Debugging
+- Assumes addresses from exchanges are treated as not your own

-If you notice the report is inaccurate, first make sure you actually listed all addresses you care about in `addresses.txt`
+- If you notice the report is inaccurate, first make sure you actually listed all addresses you care about in `addresses.txt`

 ## Found this useful?